-15% off your first order*.

 Internal factors

-Marie explains that the lack of self-confidence can first be linked to internal factorsintrinsic factors, specific to the person's psychological structure.
-Let's take the example of a rider who is used to performing well in competitions, who is, in general, quite regular.
-When he starts to have a succession of small failures, it is at this moment that the rider can start to question himself and his skills.
-He will doubt himself in terms of his technical abilities in particular.
+Marie explains that lack of self-confidence can be linked first and foremost to internal factorsintrinsic to the person's psychological structure.
+Let's take the example of a rider who is used to performing well in competitions, and who is generally fairly regular.
+When he begins to experience a succession of small failures, it's at this point that the rider may start to question himself and his skills.
+He'll start to doubt himself, particularly in terms of his technical abilities.
 This leads to a loss of self-confidence.

 Lou Fontanel after a fall,